zurrabunny/portfolio/src/content/devlog/frequently-asked-questions.md

 <details>
   <summary>1.
 What tools do you usually use?</summary>
-  <p>I mostly use Clip Studio Paint when drawing, making graphics, and animating.
-Its my go-to program to do everything illustration related :]</p>
+  <pblog>I mostly use Clip Studio Paint when drawing, making graphics, and animating.
+Its my go-to program to do everything illustration related :]</pblog>
 </details>

 <details>
   <summary>2.
 What kind of art/animation do you specialize in?</summary>
-  <p>I specialize in rough animation and storyboarding, but i can handle clean up animation and coloring!
-Im really adaptable when it comes to Animation</p>
+  <pblog>I specialize in rough animation and storyboarding, but i can handle clean up animation and coloring!
+Im really adaptable when it comes to Animation</pblog>
 </details>

 <details>
   <summary>3.
 How long have you been creating art?</summary>
-  <p>Ive been creating digital art since 2019, my art skills really skyrocketed when I enrolled in CIIT for senior high! :o)</p>
+  <pblog>Ive been creating digital art since 2019, my art skills really skyrocketed when I enrolled in CIIT for senior high! :o)</pblog>
 </details>

 <details>
   <summary>4.
 What inspires your style?</summary>
-  <p>I get inspired by art on pinterest, especially the ones that look hand-painted.
-I really like cute, painterly styles and i use that technique very often, especially when illustrating backgrounds :]</p>
+  <pblog>I get inspired by art on pinterest, especially the ones that look hand-painted.
+I really like cute, painterly styles and i use that technique very often, especially when illustrating backgrounds :]</pblog>
 </details>

 <details>
   <summary>5.
 Are you open for commissions or collaborations?</summary>
-  <p>I dont take commissions that often, I am open to art trades though!
+  <pblog>I dont take commissions that often, I am open to art trades though!
 I am very open to collaborations as well!
 It depends on what the collaboration is about.
-If you think my work fits the job, feel free to contact me!</p>
+If you think my work fits the job, feel free to contact me!</pblog>
 </details>

 <details>
   <summary>6.
 What projects are you currently working on?</summary>
-  <p>Im currently working with the folks on <a href="https://x.com/RainworldMC">Rainworld MC</a>, making 3D models of creatures and machines, as well as animating them.</p>
+  <pblog>Im currently working with the folks on <a href="https://x.com/RainworldMC">Rainworld MC</a>, making 3D models of creatures and machines, as well as animating them.</pblog>
 </details>

 <details>
   <summary>7.
 Do you only do animation work or do you work in other fields too?</summary>
-  <p>My main plans focus on Animation and Illustration, since thats what I want to do for my career.
-But Im really adaptable and can handle tasks outside my main skills too. kinda like a "jack-of-all-trades" :]</p>
+  <pblog>My main plans focus on Animation and Illustration, since thats what I want to do for my career.
+But Im really adaptable and can handle tasks outside my main skills too. kinda like a "jack-of-all-trades" :]</pblog>
 </details>

 <details>
   <summary>8.
 What’s your workflow like?</summary>
-  <p>Since I do a lot of things, I've categorized them into their own tab below :o)</p>
+  <pblog>Since I do a lot of things, I've categorized them into their own tab below :o)</pblog>

   <details>
   <summary>Illustration</summary>
-  <p>For illustration, i type out my ideas first in a temporary .txt file.<br><br>
+  <pblog>For illustration, i type out my ideas first in a temporary .txt file.<br><br>
   Then i go to Pinterest to find pose references, color palettes, and everything else i need to visualize it better.<br><br>
   I sketch things out in Clip Studio Paint, I do the linework (either on bitmap or vector layers), then i color with my brush :o)<br><br>
-  Thats about it</p>
+  Thats about it</pblog>
   </details>

   <details>
   <summary>Animation</summary>
-  <p>For animation, i type out my ideas first in a temporary .txt file.<br><br>
+  <pblog>For animation, i type out my ideas first in a temporary .txt file.<br><br>
   Then i go to Pinterest to find pose references, color palettes, and everything else i need to visualize it better.<br><br>
   I sketch out the rough poses, sketch out the inbetweens, correct the frame timing, and i refine it all by drawing slightly cleaner frames layered ontop of the sketch<br><br>
   Then i do the linework in a vector layer, then i color it in a different layer.
 I also draw color lines in a vector layer to make sure the shadows and highlights move smoothly.<br><br>
   If i want to make an animated video, i export the animation as a PNG sequence, drag it all to Davinci Resolve, tweak the animation speed, and export it as a video.<br><br>
   Then i drag the video to FL Studio and do the sound editing there. after that, i drag the audio to Davinci Resolve and export it again as a video<br><br>
-  Thats about it</p>
+  Thats about it</pblog>
   </details>

   <details>
   <summary>3D</summary>
-  <p>For 3D, i type out my ideas first in a temporary .txt file.<br><br>
+  <pblog>For 3D, i type out my ideas first in a temporary .txt file.<br><br>
   Then i go to Pinterest to find pose references, color palettes, and everything else i need to visualize it better.<br><br>
   I make a rough sketch of an object from all lateral perspectives, i color it in, then drag it to Blender.<br><br>
   I trace the sketch using vertices from all angles, then i add faces on it afterwards, i tweak the shape to better match the reference sketch i made<br><br>